easton-cau/LeafMask/README.md

 <img src="images/overview.jpg" alt="image" style="zoom:40%;" />

+We validate our LeafMask through extensive experiments on Leaf Segmentation Challenge (LSC) dataset.
+Our proposed model achieves the 90.09% BestDice score outperforming other state-of-the-art approaches.

 ## Citation
 Please consider citing our paper in your publications if the project helps your research.
 BibTeX reference is as follow.